Cybersafety

 Schools and libraries that receive federal funds must filter Internet content to prevent access to objectionable content or material deemed harmful to students.
 This is accomplished by a device that monitors incoming Internet addresses and checks those addresses and/or keywords on incoming Web pages.
 If a page contains matches in addresses or keywords, the filter denies access to the end-user's computer.

-Internet filters are generally successful in restricting content for school with primary-grade students, but they are less effective as students get older, become more skilled at developing workarounds that bypass the filtering system.
-This is especially true at middle and high schools where overcoming filtering software can become a game-like obsession for some students.
+Internet filters are generally successful in restricting content for school with primary-grade students, but they are less effective as students get older and become more skilled at developing workarounds that bypass the filtering system.
+This is especially true at middle and high schools where overcoming filtering software can be a game-like obsession for some students.

 The bottom line is that there is no substitute for adult supervision.
 Educators and parents need to monitor student use of the Internet to ensure that it is used wisely and that students are safe.